What are global and regional effects

 - π You can find the full notebook here.

-π Feature effect plots provide a visual way to see how each feature influences the model's output
+π After training, you want to understand how the model makes predictions.
+Feature effect plots provide a visual way to see how each feature influences the model's output.

 - β° hour is the most important feature; let's focus on that!